calixcarrington/BSAN6070/README-CA3.md

 # BSAN6070
-# Project Title
-CA03: Decision Tree Algorithm
+# CA03: Decision Tree Algorithm

 ## Description
 Given a data of attributes together with its classes, a decision tree